Animal Care, Science & Management

-The College offers a fantastic range of Animal Care courses at its Houghall Campus, on the outskirts of Durham City Centre.
+The College offers a fantastic range of Animal Care, Animal Science & Animal Management courses at its Houghall Campus, on the outskirts of Durham City Centre.

-One of the most popular courses we offer at East Durham College, our range of animal care/animal husbandry and animal management courses are designed to prepare you for an exciting selection of careers in the animal care industry.
+One of the most popular course areas we offer at East Durham College, our range of animal care/animal husbandry and animal management courses are designed to prepare you for an exciting selection of careers in the animal care and animal-related industry.
 All of our courses have a clear progression route, enabling you to gain further qualifications after completing your course, and helping to improve your career opportunities.

 The animal care industry is worth £1 billion to the UK’s economy.
 It has 13,000 businesses, 78,000 employees and lots of volunteers.
 When talking about the animal care industry, we are generally referring to boarding kennels, catteries, pet breeders, training, grooming, animal welfare charities, zoos, wildlife parks, public services and performing animals in film and television.